akevinlee/artifactory-sda-publisher/README.md

 # artifactory-sda-publisher

-This plugin allows you to automatically create new component versions in Serena Deployment Automation whenever a new artifact is added to Artifactory.
+This plugin allows you to automatically create a new component version in Serena Deployment Automation (SDA) whenever a new artifact version is added to Artifactory.
 It currently supports both Maven and NuGet repository types.
-This plugin (by design) does not upload the artifacts to SDA's artifact repository, it relies on them being stored and resolved from artifactory using the metadata stored in SDA.
+This plugin (by design) does not upload the artifacts to SDA's own artifact repository, instead it relies on them being stored and resolved directly from artifactory using the metadata the plugin stores in SDA.

-**This is a work in progress and should not be used in production yet**
+**This is a work in progress and should not be used in production yet.**

 # How it works

 The plugin monitors artifactory for new versions.
 If a new version is uploaded (and it is not a directory, or metadata file) a property `sda.status` with value `NEW` is applied to the artifact.
-This is required because artifactory does not apply NuGet metadata instantly but on a schedule, so we need this to be in place before we upload the version.
-On the plugins own schedule it looks for artifacts with `sda.status=NEW` value and then determines what type of artifact it is, Maven, NuGet etc. It retrieves the properties/metadata from artifactory and then creates a new component version in SDA.
-The component version properties `repository.path` and `artifact.name` are updated in SDA.
-These are used to store the reference back to artifactory from SDA.
+We need to do this because artifactory does not apply NuGet metadata instantly but on its own internal schedule (and we need this metadata to be in place before we upload the version).
+On the plugins own schedule it looks for artifacts with value `sda.status=NEW` and then determines what type of artifact it is, Maven, NuGet etc. It retrieves the properties/metadata from artifactory and then creates a new component version in SDA.
+The component version properties `repository.path` and `artifact.name` are updated in SDA with the reference back to artifactory from SDA.
 If the upload is successful the `sda.status` property is set to `UPLOADED` and the `sda.url` property is set to the URL of the new component version in SDA.
-If the upload fails,the component is not mapped or does not exist in SDA then the `sda.status` property is set accordingly.
+If the upload fails,the component is not mapped or it does not exist in SDA then the `sda.status` property is set accordingly.

 # Using the Plugin

 ## Installation

-1. Stop artifactory
+1. Stop .
 2. Click on **Download ZIP** to download all the files.
-3. Unzip the downloaded file and copy the contents of the `artifactory-sda-publisher` directory into your `*artifactory_home*/etc/plugins` directory.
+3. Unzip the downloaded file and copy the contents of the `artifactory-sda-publisher` directory (including *lib*) into your `*artifactory_home*/etc/plugins` directory.
-4. Edit the configuation file `sda.config` with the details of your SDA connection details and the components you want mapped from artifactory (see below).
+4. Edit the configuration file `sda.config` with the details of your SDA connection details and the components you want mapped from artifactory (see below).
-5. Start artifactory
+5. Start artifactory.

 ## Example Setup

 1. Create a component in SDA, e.g. `gson`
-2. Create two version properties on the component: `repository.path` and `artifact.name`.
-These will be useed to store the reference back to artifactory from SDA
+2. Create two version properties on the component called `repository.path` and `artifact.name`.
+These will be used to store the reference back to artifactory from SDA.
-3. Add a mapping in the configuration file from artifactory to SDA (see below)
+3. Add a mapping in the configuration file from artifactory to SDA (see below).
-4. Upload a new artifact into Artifactory
+4. Upload a new artifact/version into Artifactory.

 ## Example configuration file

 An example configuration file is shown below.
-The `serverURL`, `username` and `password` are required.
-A new version will only be created in SDA if there is a entry in the `mapping` section that contains the *path* of the artifacts in Artifactory to an existing *component* in SDA.
+The `serverURL`, `username` and `password` entries are required.
+A new version will only be created in SDA if there is a entry in the `mapping` section that maps the *path* of the artifacts in Artifactory to an existing *component* in SDA.

 ```
 defaults {